Squashed entanglement, k-extendibility, quantum Markov chains, and recovery maps

-This explains the occurrence of states such as the $d\times d$ fully antisymmetric state $\alpha_d$, which is at trace distance $1$ from the separable states for all $d$, but has $E_{\text{sq}}(\alpha_d) \leq \frac{2}{d}$ very small~\cite{antisymm}.
+This explains the occurrence of states such as the $d\times d$ fully antisymmetric state $\alpha_d$, which is at trace distance $1$ from the separable states for all $d$, but has $E_{\text{sq}}(\alpha_d) \leq \frac{2}{d}$ which is arbitrarily small for large $d$~\cite{antisymm}.
 Indeed, this state is $(d-1)$-extendible, so by monogamy of $E_{\text{sq}}$ it has to have small squashed entanglement.
-And by Theorem~\ref{thm:main} this is the only way in which a state can have small squashed entanglement.
-On the other hand, the large distance from separable, and the dimension-dependent constants in Corollary~\ref{cor:sq-faithful} and Eq.~(\ref{eq:BCY}), are entirely due to the fact that in large dimension, highly extendible states can be far away from being separable.
+Conversely by Theorem~\ref{thm:main}, this is the only way in which a state can have small squashed entanglement.
+On the other hand, the large distance from separable, and the dimension-dependent constants in Corollary~\ref{cor:sq-faithful} and Eq.~(\ref{eq:BCY}), are entirely due to the fact that in large dimension, quite highly extendible states can be far away from being separable.

 {\bf Recovery maps and related facts \& conjectures.}--- The form (\ref{eq:FR}) of the Fawzi-Renner bound~\cite{FawziRenner} was arrived at in a succession of speculative steps.
 The initial insight is no doubt Petz's~\cite{Petz:sufficiency}, who showed a general statement on the relative entropy